The Surprising Benefits of Detraining: Taking A Two Week Break From Exercise

 Okay, so detraining can provide some useful benefits if adopted in a relatively short-term capacity.

 Well, like most aspects of endurance training, it depends on the individual.
-The level at which you’re training before an injury or absence has an impact on how your body reacts during that break.
-Fitness levels, goals, and availability all play a role when it comes to training.
+The level at which you’re training before an injury or absence affects how your body responds during that break.
+Fitness levels, goals, and availability all play a role in training.

 The Surprising Benefits of Detraining taking a two week break from exercise 8

-• However, muscle endurance and muscle glycogen is maintained during this period
+• However, muscle endurance and glycogen stores are generally well maintained

 1. I had a base of several years of running 5 miles every other day.
 Then I had to take off for 3 months.
 No running at all!
 When I got back into running 5 miles regularly again, which took about 6 weeks, I notice my time was 10% faster, which was not possible before without going all out.
 I was running at a fairly easy pace but running incredible times, by my standard.
 What I discovered was that this 3 month “layoff” actually rejuvenated my body!
 I believe this principle needs to be understood by more people for better overall health.
 The key is to have a significant aerobic base then take off a period of time.